pu2clr/BFO/README.md

 The user can control the BFO  by using tow buttons and an encoder.

-- The button __Step__ changes the increment and decrement step.
-It can 10Hz, 50Hz or 100Hz;
+- The __Step button__ changes the increment and decrement step.
+It can be 10Hz, 50Hz or 100Hz.
+The BFO can oscilate from 452KHz to 458KHz.
+You can change this range and frequency if necessary.
-- The button __Reset VFO__ makes the BFO to oscilateswitches on central frequency;
+- The __Reset VFO button__ sets the  BFO to central frequency (455KHz);
-- The __Turn On or Off the BFO__.
+- The __Turn On/Off BFO button__  turns on or off the BFO.
 If it is pressed, alternates On and off.
-BFO off means no output signal
+BFO off means no output signal.

 ## Schematic